dionyziz/tidyarxiv/README.md

 # Config

-Create an .arxiv file in the root of your project.
+Create a `tidyarxiv.cfg` file in the root of your project.
 See [the example](https://github.com/dionyziz/arxiv/blob/main/arxiv.example).
 You can just copy over the example configuration, which has sane defaults.